WICG/local-font-access/README.md

  * Restrict access to local font data to Secure Contexts
  * Availability from Workers

-#### Possible Goals
+#### Possible/Future Goals

  * Registration of new font families via the Tables API (extensibility)
- * Rich metadata available during enumeration (ascender, descender, baseline, x-height, etc.).
-Will require feedback from developers.
+ * Additional metadata available during enumeration (ascender, descender, baseline, x-height, etc.).
+Will require feedback from developers; can be determined using via the [font-table-access API](https://github.com/inexorabletash/font-table-access) even if not exposed during enumeration.

 ### Non-goals